The Limit Shape of a Stochastic Bulgarian Solitaire: Proof of the limit shape result

-Combining the results \eqref{eq:regime1end} and \eqref{eq:regime2end} from the two regimes, we see that $P_{\varepsilon_1}$ bounds both the probability that any pile in the first regime deviates from its expected size with more than $\varepsilon_1 np$ and the probability that any bowl in the second regime is nonempty.
-Left to do is to investigate how these pile sizes relate to the limiting function.
+By Corollary \ref{cor:averageshape}, $P_{\varepsilon_1}$ bounds both the probability that any pile in the first regime deviates from its expected size with more than $\varepsilon_1 np$ and the probability that any bowl in the second regime is nonempty.
+Now we will investigate how these pile sizes relate to the limiting function.
 (Note that we still have not rescaled the pile sizes.)
-Again, we treat the two regimes separately.
+Again, we treat two regimes of $k$ separately.